In the spring of 2013, I bought an aeroponic vertical garden called the Tower Garden.

 A dolly, for three reasons.
 It raises it off the ground, reducing the heat transfer from a deck or patio.
 It makes it much easier to rotate and relocate.
 And it gives additional separation from ground bugs.

-As I mentioned in the video, after having such a great experience over the last two growing seasons, I decided to become a Tower Garden distributor.
+After having such a great experience over the last two growing seasons, I decided to become a Tower Garden distributor.
 If you buy through my distributor portal, I get a commission.
 Yay!
-And thanks. :)

 Please LIKE and Share.
 Post your questions below!